2. EXAMINATION REGULATIONS AND CONDITIONS OF APPLICATION

-2.1.1 All candidates are required to register their details on the website for a once off fee of R330.
+2.1.1 All candidates are required to register their details on the website for a once off fee of R385.

-This fee represents your membership subscription to EQASA and provides you with access to our services.
+This fee provides you with access to our services.

 2.1.2.
 Candidates are required to accept our terms and conditions via registration on the EQASA website.
 Candidates are also required to be fully cognisant of the syllabus requirements of the module they are booking.